sgorgun/exceptions/README.md

 | (-5, 5)       | Yes             |                             |
 | [5, &infin;)  | No              | ArgumentOutOfRangeException |

-1. Add _if_ statement with empty code block.
+1. Add an _if_ statement with empty code block.

 ```cs
 public static bool CheckParameterAndThrowException1(int i)